jennymalmoe/AbsoluteFitness/README.md

 ### Existing features

 * CTA at homepage allows vistors to take part of a free trail offer by clicking the yellow button.
+This is possible by simular buttons at "Classes" page and "Membership" page.
-* Contact form in About Us page allows visitor to contact the studio by fill out the form.
+* Contact form in About Us page allows visitor to contact the studio by filling out the form.
+* User can always return to the homepage by clicing the brand name in upper left corner.
+* User can click read more button under the three text columns on homepage and thereby get to classespage and read more.
+* User can cklick at the mailaddress in the footer and gets directed to mail.
+* Users can click on the social media icons in the footer and get redirected to social media page in new tabs.
+* User can click in the alert text ang get linked to mailservice.
+* User can click on the image carousel at the "Membership" page to see different images.
+* User can send a question or requist by filling out the form in "About Us" page.

 ### Features left to implement